 Chapter 21, Java Platform Module System (JPMS), introduces modules, which provide a higher level of aggregation above packages and enable precise organization of your code.
 By default, modules encapsulate implementation details while allowing you to explicitly control what is exposed to client code.
-Modules are primarily geared to developers, helping them be more productive as they build, maintain and evolve large software systems.
+Modules help developers be more productive as they build, maintain and evolve large software systems.
 We discuss JPMS's goals then demonstrate creating custom packages and modules, declaring module dependencies, specifying which packages a module explicitly makes available to other modules, and defining the services a module offers or consumes.
 We also discuss how to control reflective access between modules.
 Reflection allows programs to inspect and manipulate classes and their members at runtime.
 For example, JavaFX leverages reflection to bind a program's GUI controls to the Java code that handles user interactions with the controls.
 Includes 31 genAI prompt exercises.

-Chapter 22, Computer Science Thinking: Recursion, Searching, Sorting, Big O, introduces some key classic computer science topics.
+Chapter 22, Recursion and Big O, discusses some key classic computer science topics.
 First, we use factorial and Fibonacci calculations to introduce recursive methods that call themselves directly or indirectly.
 We develop a JavaFX application that creates a custom "feather fractal"-a geometric figure that can be generated from a pattern repeated recursively.
-Next, we consider several array searching and sorting algorithms and compare their processor demands and memory consumption.
-We present a friendly introduction to computer science's Big O notation, which indicates how hard an algorithm may have to work to solve a problem based on the number of items it must process.
-The chapter includes two case studies that visualize the high-speed binary search and merge sort algorithms to illustrate how they work.
-The chapter includes a rich selection of recursion, searching and sorting exercises.
-You'll attempt some of the classic problems in recursion and implement alternative searching and sorting algorithms.
-Instructors can present this chapter after Chapter 6 in introductory computer science courses.
-Includes 14 genAI prompt exercises.
+We present a friendly introduction to Big O notation, which indicates how hard an algorithm may have to work to solve a problem based on the number of items it must process.
+Includes 11 genAI prompt exercises.
 [Chapter 22 can be covered after Chapter 14.]